pzhao1799/pzhao1799.github.io/about.md

   <img src="../profile.jpg" alt="profile" width="230" class="profile-image">
   <div class="profile-content">
     <p class="message">
     I'm Peter, a software engineer at OpenAI and an alumni at Williams College.
-I'm passionate about designing ultra-scalable systems to solve global problems, and developing software that empowers disadvantaged populations.
+I am broadly interested in ML systems, passionate about designing ultra-scalable systems to solve global problems, and making tools that are actually enjoyable and useful to use.
     </p>
   </div>
 </div>